SURYAl3152/Wordpress_Docker_Setup/README.md

 📦 WordPress + Monitoring Stack with Docker Compose
 🔧 Description
 This project sets up a complete WordPress development and monitoring environment using Docker Compose.
 It includes:
+This project sets up a complete WordPress-based web application stack using Docker Compose.
+It includes WordPress served via NGINX, a MySQL backend, and phpMyAdmin for database management.
+For observability, it integrates Prometheus, Grafana, cAdvisor, and Node Exporter to monitor system and container metrics in real-time.
+The stack is modular, easy to deploy, and ideal for learning DevOps, container orchestration, and full-stack infrastructure setup.
+Suitable for local development or VM-based environments.
 WordPress – CMS platform

 MySQL – WordPress database